 (Sorry for the dirty soles, as you can see I have been wearing these around a lot!)

 The Omniflex technology does basically what it sounds like - these soles are very flexible and the shoe can basically be rolled up into a ball.
 The benefit for you is that, once again, these shoes allow your foot to flex naturally and achieve that barefoot feeling.
+The sole is very thin and can start to wear after a couple of months like I show above, although I have been wearing them consistently every day.

 Moving on to the uppers, this part of the shoe is what really separates the DASH shoes from Softstar's PRIMAL shoes and other varieties.
 The upper fabric is made from Apex mesh, an incredibly breathable fabric that is also quick to dry, much like the name suggests.
 Most of Softstar's other minimalist sneakers are made with full grain leather uppers, which require more maintenance and are not very quick to dry when they get wet.